DollarSense

 About this program

 DollarSense Finance is a free, youth-led initiative that teaches high school students the fundamentals of personal finance.
-It’s built to be accessible for all teens, including immigrant and first-gen students, and focuses on the real-world money skills most schools don’t teach — like budgeting, credit, saving, and investing.The program includes online sessions, slide decks, blogs, and real-life examples, and also explores how AI, computer science, and technology are changing the future of finance.
+We believe that understanding how our minds work with money is key.
+This program explores the real-world money skills most schools don't teach like budgeting, credit, saving, and investing through the lens of behavioral economics, which helps us understand the psychology behind our financial decisions.The program includes online sessions, slide decks, blogs, and real-life examples to make learning about money and our financial behavior engaging and accessible for all teens.

 What You’ll Learn and Join Us!